mime-types/mime-types-data/Contributing.md

 ##### A Note on Provisional Types

 The file `types/provisional-standard-types.yaml` contains the provisionally registered types from IANA.
-Whenever IANA types are updated, the existing provisional types should be reviewed in the event that they have been promoted to standard types.

-It is recommended that customization _not_ be made to provisional types; the provisional types file is rewritten on update.
+Per IANA,

+> This registry, unlike some other provisional IANA registries, is only for
+> temporary use.
+Entries in this registry are either finalized and moved to the
+> main media types registry or are abandoned and deleted.
+Entries in this
+> registry are suitable for use for development and test purposes only.

+The provisional types file is rewritten when updated, so pull requests to manually promote or customize provisional types (such as with extensions).
+It is recommended that any updates required to the data be performed in your application if you require provisional types.

 ### Development Dependencies